Princess Leia: Comics

-Leia's youth is depicted in the non-canon Star Wars Tales story, The Princess Leia Diaries.
-In it, she develops her disdain for the Empire, as well as a conflict with Tarkin.
+Leia's youth is depicted in the Star Wars Tales story The Princess Leia Diaries.
+Leia develops a disdain for the Empire, as well as a conflict with Tarkin.
 She discovers and decides to support the Rebellion.

-Dark Empire

-During the events of the comic series Dark Empire (1991–92), Palpatine has been resurrected in a young clone body and seduces Luke to the dark side of the Force as part of his plan to restore the Empire.
-A captive Leia, resisting Palpatine's attempts to turn her as well, escapes with an artifact he needs to secure his power, the Jedi Holocron.
-Luke pursues her, and Leia manages to turn him back.
-Brother and sister then fight Palpatine with the light side of the Force, turning his own Force-generated storm against him and destroying Palpatine and his Star Destroyer.
-In Dark Empire II (1994–95), Leia gives birth to a third child by Han, whom she names Anakin.
-Palpatine is reborn in an inferior, rapidly deteriorating clone body in Empire's End (1995), and seeks to possess the body of the infant Anakin.
+During the events of the comic series Dark Empire (1991–92), Palpatine has been resurrected in a clone body.
+As part of his plan to restore the Empire, he seduces Luke to the dark side of the Force.
+Leia resists Palpatine's attempts to turn her as well, and escapes with the Jedi Holocron, an artifact he needs to secure his power.
+When Luke pursues her, Leia manages to turn him back.
+Luke and Leia then fight Palpatine with the light side of the Force, destroying him with his own Force-generated storm.
+In Dark Empire II (1994–95), Leia gives birth to a third child, Anakin Solo.
+Palpatine is reborn in a rapidly deteriorating clone body in Empire's End (1995), and seeks to possess the body of the infant Anakin.

 Video games

-Leia appears as a playable character in every Lego Star Wars video game to date.

-She is also a playable character in both Star Wars Battlefront and Star Wars Battlefront II.
+Leia is a playable character in Star Wars Battlefront, Star Wars Battlefront II, Disney Infinity 3.0, and many Lego Star Wars video games.

-She also appears as a playable character in Disney Infinity 3.0.

 Cultural impact

-Princess Leia has been called a 1980s icon, a feminist hero and "an exemplary personification of female empowerment".
-In 2008, Leia was selected by Empire magazine as the 89th greatest film character of all time, and IGN listed her as their 8th top Star Wars hero.
-UGO Networks listed Leia as one of their best heroes of all time in 2010.
+Princess Leia has been called a 1980s icon and a feminist hero.
+In 2008, Leia was selected by Empire magazine as the 89th greatest film character of all time, and in 2010 UGO Networks listed Leia as one of the best heroes of all time.

-The character has been referenced or parodied in several TV shows and films, and celebrated in cosplay.
-Fisher appeared in the Leia metal bikini on the cover of the Summer 1983 issue of Rolling Stone, and a painting of Leia and other characters surrounding Lucas appeared on the cover of the May 25, 1983, issue of Time announcing Return of the Jedi.
+The character has been referenced or parodied in several TV shows and films, and is celebrated in cosplay.
 In 2013, cartoonist Jeffrey Brown published the bestselling Star Wars: Vader's Little Princess, a comic strip-style book featuring Darth Vader and a young Leia in humorous father-daughter situations.
-Princess Leia appears on a 2007 US postage stamp and a 2015 UK stamp.